-© Copyright 2021 HP Development Company,
+© Copyright 2021 HP Development Company, L.P.

-Intel and Xeon are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD is a trademark of Advanced Micro Devices, Inc. Intel, Thunderbolt, and Xeon are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA is a trademark and/or registered trademark of NVIDIA Corporation in the U.S. and other countries.
+NVIDIA is a trademark or registered trademark of NVIDIA Corporation in the U.S. and other countries.
 Red Hat Enterprise Linux is a registered trademark of Red Hat, Inc. in the United States and other countries.
-USB Type-C° is a registered trademark of USB Implementers Forum.
+USB Type-C® is a registered trademark of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.